 Home Loan Policy

 Washington and Lee University provides housing loans to full-time employees.
-These housing loans may be used to purchase, build, or improve a principal residence in the Lexington-Rockbridge County area subject to the terms and conditions outlined below.
-(The Treasurer may, upon receiving an appeal, approve as an exception a loan for a residence outside the Lexington-Rockbridge County area when, in his opinion, there are compelling personal circumstances.)
+These housing loans may be used to purchase or build principal within a 50-mile commuting area subject to the terms and conditions outlined below.

 Before entering into any contract utilizing the Washington and Lee University Mortgage Program, contact Lori Oliver in the Treasurer's Office for a full list of requirements/options via email email@example.com or directly on 458-8740.